negustaf/CalculatorWebPage/README.md

-# WEB210-CalculatorPage
+# WEB210-CalculatorPage-2016
-A website with a basic calculator that displays its memory of your calculation history.
+A basic calculator website I made in high school that displays its memory of your calculation history.